Your Sight and Hearing

 When our sight or hearing isn’t one hundred percent the things we want to do become harder which can affect our mood and motivation to do things.

-Our specialist sight and hearing team offers free support, impartial advice, and equipment information about living with sight loss, hearing loss, and tinnitus.
+Our specialist sight and hearing team offers free support, impartial advice, and equipment information about sight, hearing or tinnitus.
 Helping you do everyday things more easily.

 Equipment to loan